 There are many wolf organizations and government agencies working to protect wolves and educate people about them.
 The wolf was recently removed from the endangered species list although certain subsets of the wolf, such as the red wolf, are still critically endangered in the wild.
 The most common cause of death for wolves is conflict with people over livestock losses.
 Another serious threat is human encroachment into wolf territory, which leads to habitat loss for wolves and their prey species.

-Last August 2017 the two male wolf pups joined Tilly.
-Koda and Niko are brothers born at the Washington Park Zoo in Michigan City, Indiana.
-They were born March 31, 2017.
-Koda has the darker coat.
+At Scovill Zoo we have two male wolves, named Koda and Niko.
+They are brothers born March 31, 2017 at the Washington Park Zoo in Michigan City.
+Niko has the light gray/white fur, while Koda has the darker coat.